 Sprint planning is limited to a maximum of eight hours.

 The general rule of thumb is to allow two hours of sprint planning for every one week of sprint length.
 That means teams should timebox sprint planning to four hours for a two-week sprint and eight hours for a one-month sprint.

 The development team meets for 15 minutes (or less) every day of the sprint to inspect progress toward the sprint goal.
 They describe for each other how their own work is going, ask for help when needed, and consider whether they are still on track to meet the sprint goal.
 This is not a status meeting but is instead an opportunity for the development team to inspect and adapt the product and process on a daily basis.

 Sprint reviews focus on the product being developed, specifically on the potentially shippable product increment created during the sprint.
 During a sprint review, the scrum team invites stakeholders to discuss what was completed during the sprint.
 They adapt the product backlog as needed based on this feedback.
 The product owner has the option to release any of the completed functionality.

 Though a demo might be part of this meeting, the primary purpose of the sprint review is the inspect and adapt capability provided by the discussion.

-The entire Scrum team attends the sprint review.
-Any stakeholders, senior managers, and other affected departments (e.g., marketing, customer support) are invited to attend and give feedback.
-Scrum teams should invite as many people as the room can hold--diverse feedback is essential for creating excellent products.
+The entire scrum team attends the sprint review.
+The team invites users, customers, stakeholders, senior managers, and affected departments (e.g., marketing, customer support) to attend and give feedback.
+Scrum teams are encouraged to invite as many people as the room can hold--diverse feedback is essential for creating excellent products.